A complete preparation software solution for offline subtitles

 Prices exclude VAT as applicable for EU customers

 * If you should need to transfer the remaining period of a purchased licence to a new PC then just contact us and we can arrange a new licence for that PC.
 This licence method is not suitable if you frequently want to switch your licence between PCs, for that we would recommend a dongle (see below) or a corporate licence package.

 Order a Dongle

-Single user permanent licences using a USB dongle (for portability between PCs) may be ordered here http://subtitling.com/order-prep-dongles/
+Single user permanent licences for the Standard or Pro versions using a USB dongle (for portability between PCs) may be ordered here http://subtitling.com/order-prep-dongles/

 Wincaps Qu4ntum Pro

 The Pro version’s automatic text-to-speech aligner can provide significant time-saving benefits for same language subtitling (limited range of European languages only).
 Due to the increased complexity, the Pro version is not available on online monthly subscription terms however one-year and permanent licences are available via the above methods.
 Click here for more information on the Qu4ntum Pro feature set